jasonbarry/react-forex-price/README.md

 In the event that `amount` is not a number, the output will be the same as `amount`.
 A console error will be thrown if no number can be parsed from the amount.

 If either the base / display currency value is not [supported](#currencies), the output will fallback to `amount`.
-The `hideCents` and `rounding` props will be respected.
+The `dropCents` and `rounding` props will be respected.
 A console error will be thrown.

 If the Fixer API cannot be reached, the output will be formatted in the base currency (not converted).
 All props will be respected.
 No console error will be thrown.
 -->